rtshkmr/CS3203-StaticProgramAnalyzer/docs/api/SourceProcessor_AbstractApi.md

 1. IDENTIFIER parse(FILE sourceFile)

 2. IDENTIFIER sendDeliverables()
-   * Description: Sends the Deliverables to the SourceProcessor.
+   * Description: Wraps the necessary data structures in a Deliverables object and sends the Deliverables to the SourceProcessor.

 ### PSubsystem
 **Overview**: `PSubsystem` contains data structures that accumulate(AST, EntityTables, RelationshipTables, Helper Stacks that keep track of tokens and determine how the Deliverables are being modified).